jcbowden/triangle_norm/README.md

 # triangle_norm
-A simpleDelphi gui to compute trinagle normals
+A simple Delphi gui to compute trinagle normals